How do I work out my start page?

-To make your pattern look like it was made for the book and come out looking it’s best you need to do a little math.
+Firstly, to make sure you will have enough pages for your pattern to fit in the book, you can’t just start anywhere.
+Second, to make your pattern look like it was made for the book and come out looking it’s best.
 Even if you are thinking of removing the excess pages this still needs to be done evenly from the front and back due to the way pages are attached in sections.
 If you remove a massive chunk from the front or back it can look unsightly leaving a gaping hole which will not support your fold on that side and can even damage the spine and cover of the book.

 To get your start page you first you need to get some numbers from your book and pattern:

 - How many numbered pages does your book have?

 - Are there any un-numbered sheets at the front and back?